Carlos G. Muñiz

-Carlos Genaro Muñiz (born June 25, 1969) is the chief justice on the Florida Supreme Court.
-He was appointed by Governor Ron DeSantis on January 22, 2019.
-Previously, he was General Counsel of the United States Department of Education.
+Carlos Genaro Muñiz (born June 25, 1969) is an American lawyer and jurist serving as the 57th chief justice of Florida since 2022.
+He was appointed to the Supreme Court of Florida by Governor Ron DeSantis on January 22, 2019.
+Previously, he served as General Counsel of the United States Department of Education in the first Trump administration.

 Early life and education

 Muñiz graduated from Bishop Ireton High School in Alexandria, Virginia in 1987, and received his Bachelor of Arts from the University of Virginia in 1991.

 From 1991 to 1994, Muñiz was a civil rights analyst at the United States Department of Justice.
-In 1994, he enrolled at Yale Law School, receiving his Juris Doctor in 1997.
+He received a Juris Doctor from Yale Law School in 1997.